sensu/sensu-docs-legacy/source/docs/0.17/install-sensu-client.md

 ## Running the Sensu client

-Now that the Sensu client has been configured and local check dependencies have been installed, we're ready to start the Sensu client.
+Now that the Sensu client has been configured and local check dependencies (i.e. the plugins and any plugin dependencies such as Ruby) have been installed, we're ready to start the Sensu client.

 ~~~ shell
 sudo /etc/init.d/sensu-client start